-The Company applies the provisions of FASB ASC Topic 360 (ASC 360), "Property, Plant, and Equipment" which addresses financial accounting and reporting for the impairment or disposal of long-lived assets.
-The Company periodically evaluates the carrying value of long-lived assets to be held and used in accordance with ASC 360, at least on an annual basis.
+The Company applies the provisions of FASB ASC Topic 360 ("ASC 360"), Property, Plant, and Equipment, which addresses financial accounting and reporting for the impairment or disposal of long-lived assets.
+The Company periodically evaluates the carrying value of long-lived assets to be held and used in accordance with ASC 360.
 ASC 360 requires the impairment losses to be recorded on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amounts.
 In that event, a loss is recognized based on the amount by which the carrying amount exceeds the fair market value of the long-lived assets.
 Loss on long-lived assets to be disposed of is determined in a similar manner, except that fair market values are reduced for the cost of disposal.
-For the years ended December 31, 2016 and 2015, no impairment of property and equipment was recorded.
+For the years ended December 31, 2017 and 2016, no impairment of property and equipment was recorded.